|

 if the label that put out seven of the Royal Trux’s

-nine full-length releases can effectively judge Hagerty’s
+nine full-length releases can effectively judge Neil’s

 output.
 Of course, that’s the crux of the biscuit: Can